-$$t \mapsto it$$ .
+$t \mapsto it$,

 The goal of all these machinations, of course, is to find some equations that make mathematical sense, have a good right to be called a "quantized version of Einstein's equation", and let one compute answers to some physics problems.
 We don't expect that quantum gravity is enough to describe what's really going on in interesting problems... there are lots of other forces and particles out there.
-Indeed, string theory is founded on the premise that quantum gravity is completely inseparable from the quantum theories of everything else.
-But here we are taking a different tack, treating quantum gravity by itself in as simple a way as possible, expecting that the predictions of theory will be qualitatively of great interest even if they are quantitatively inaccurate.
+Indeed, string theory is founded on the premise that quantum gravity is completely inseparable from the quantum gravity by itself in as simple a way as possible, expecting that the predictions of theory will be qualitatively of great interest even if they are quantitatively inaccurate.